 - Establish a safe space.
 Be aware that the modules contain sensitive content.
-The key is how you leave the young people feeling, so make sure class members are comfortable at all times. - For example, if a young person blushes when answering a question, say "have a think about it" and move on to someone else or if a joke is made about a class member, divert the heat onto yourself - If you notice that a young person seems triggered, approach them quietly and one-on-one or flag it with their teacher - Build rapport with the young people.
-Be respectful, honest and authentic.
-Young people have a lot of lived experience, so start with the assumption that they know more than you.
-If you give them the chance to step up, they will. - Establish flexibility.
+The key is how you leave the young people feeling, so make sure class members are comfortable at all times. - For example, if a young person blushes when answering a question, say "have a think about it" and move on to someone else or if a joke is made about a class member, divert the heat onto yourself - If you notice that a young person seems triggered, approach them quietly and one-on-one or flag it with their teacher

+- Establish flexibility.
 There is no 'right' way to facilitate these modules.
 If the class is only interested in one topic, that's fine.
 Be responsive to your audiences' needs and their body language. - For example, if the energy is flat, mix the games up and start with an activity involving movement or with a pair exercise "talk to your neighbour about..."